sara-nl/iRODS-UIs/Install-Metalnx.md

-# Installation of Metalnx on Ubuntu 14.04
+# Installation of Metalnx on Ubuntu 14.04 and Ubuntu 16.04
 This document describes how to install Metalnx on a Ubuntu machine with a working iRODS instance on the same machine.
 Note that this document closely follows the "Getting Started" page on the GitHub of metalnx-web with some adjustments:

 https://github.com/Metalnx/metalnx-web/wiki/Getting-Started